pearldarkk/vscode-nasm-debugging-tutorial/README.md

 ## Requirements
 - VS code
 - gdb
-- Asm Code Lens (for syntax highlighting)
+- x8664assembly (for syntax highlight)
 Install:
-Press `F1` inside VS code and type in: `ext install maziac.asm-code-lens` (or search for this extension to install)
+Press `F1` inside VS code and type in: `ext install fredhappyface.x8664assembly` (or search for this extension to install)
 - GDB Debug (for debugging)
 Install:
 `F1` inside VS Code and type in:  `ext install DamianKoper.gdb-debug`